-Ship-borne radiometer calibration and verification data shall be linked to uncertainty budgets determined in agreement with defined National Standards Laboratory protocols (JCGM [12]) accounting for a comprehensive range of uncertainty sources (e.g. contributions from instruments, processing, deployment restrictions, and environmental conditions etc.).
-An uncertainty budget for the end-to-end SSTskin measurement shall be provided.
+Shipborne radiometer calibration and verification data shall be linked to uncertainty budgets determined in agreement with defined National Standards Laboratory protocols (JCGM) [13] accounting for a comprehensive range of uncertainty sources (e.g. contributions from instruments, processing, deployment restrictions, and environmental conditions etc.).
+An uncertainty budget for the end-to-end SSTsubskin measurement shall be provided.

-2.6 Improving traceability of calibration and verification measurements
+2.6 Improving traceability of calibration and verification measurement

 Efforts should be made where possible to define community consensus schemes and measurement protocols for calibration and verification.
 Well-documented data processing schemes and quality assurance criteria shall be established to ensure consistency and traceability to SI standards of in situ radiometer measurements used for satellite validation.
-Ship-borne radiometer users must participate regularly in inter-comparison "round-robin" tests and comparison with international standards to establish SI traceability for their data.
-International radiometer and reference blackbody inter-calibration experiments (Kannenberg [13], Rice et al. [14], Theocharous and Fox [10], Theocharous et al. [11]) are essential under this protocol and the need for regular activities of this type is obvious.
+Shipborne radiometer users must participate regularly in inter-comparison "round-robin" tests and comparison with international standards to establish SI traceability for their data.

+International radiometer and reference inter-calibration experiments such as those conducted for IR radiometers ([14], [15], [16], [17]) are essential experiments that should be used as inspiration for corresponding MW and MW/IR inter-comparisons and the need for regular activities of this type is obvious.

-Radiometer intercomparisons should follow QA4EO principles and guidelines (Fox and Greening [15]) and should include the following components:
+Radiometer intercomparisons should follow QA4EO principles and guidelines [18] and should include the following components:

-- A laboratory-based comparison of the calibration processes for radiometers and verification of blackbody sources used to maintain calibration of radiometers and provide traceability to SI, - Field inter-comparisons using pairs of radiometers to build a database of knowledge over a several years.
+- A laboratory-based comparison of the calibration processes for radiometers and verification of reference sources used to maintain calibration of radiometers and provide traceability to SI, - Field inter-comparisons with IR radiometers or other MW radiometers to build a database of knowledge over several years.